Lifting tropical intersections: Preliminaries

 Points in the relative interiors of facets of multiplicity 1 will be particularly important for our purposes.

 \begin{defn} A \textbf{simple point} in $\Trop(X)$ is a point in the relative interior of a facet of multiplicity 1. \end{defn}

-If $w \in N_G$ is a simple point, then the initial degeneration $X_w$ is isomorphic to a $d$-dimensional torus, and initial degenerations at arbitrary simple points are smooth \cite[Proposition~2.2.4]{SpeyerThesis}.
-The importance of these simple points, roughly speaking, is that intersections of tropicalizations of subvarieties of $X$ at simple points behave just like intersections in $N_\RR$ of tropicalizations of subvarieties of $T$.
+If $w \in N_G$ is a simple point, then the initial degeneration $X_w$ is isomorphic to a $d$-dimensional torus \cite[Proposition~2.2.4]{SpeyerThesis}, and initial degenerations at arbitrary simple points are isomorphic to tori of dimension at most $d$.
+The latter follows from the case where $w$ is in $N_G$ by choosing a suitable extension of valued fields and applying Theorem~\ref{thm:initial base change}.
+In particular, the initial degeneration at an arbitrary simple point is smooth.

+The importance of simple points, roughly speaking, is that intersections of tropicalizations of closed subvarieties of $X$ at simple points behave just like intersections in $N_\RR$ of tropicalizations of closed subvarieties of $T$.
 See, for instance, the proof of Theorem~\ref{main} in Section~\ref{sec:main}.